dpwright/srs/README.md

     20120708003132.386

 The ID of the first exercise you scheduled above should be output.
-In order to actually test ourselves, we'll need the ID of the exercise we want to run.
-We can get this from the `Exercise` field stored in the schedule (as always, remembering to substitute the example ID below with your own):
+In order to actually test ourselves, we'll need the ID of the exercise we want to run and the data we want to run it on.
+We can get this from the `Exercise` and `Data` fields respectively, stored in the schedule (as always, remembering to substitute the example ID below with your own):

     $ srs get-field exercise 20120708003132.386
-    勉強.recognition
+    recognition
+    $ srs get-field data 20120708003132.386
+    勉強

-An exercise ID will be output, which we can feed straight into `do-exercise`:
+The IDs will be output, which we can feed straight into `do-exercise`:

-    $ srs do-exercise 勉強.recognition
+    $ srs do-exercise recognition 勉強
     勉強
     べんきょう
     >